zalmoxes-laran/EM-blender-tools/README.md

 the link button in the Stratigraphy Manager renames the selected mesh after the active node.
 The reverse operation is **Demote proxy** (broken-chain icon, in the Visual Manager toolbar and next to the link button in the Stratigraphy Manager; also reachable via F3 search).
+The button requires a loaded graph and is greyed out otherwise.
 Demoting severs the binding in a single click without deleting anything: the object keeps its mesh, transforms and modifiers, is renamed with the `_demoted` suffix and immediately repainted with the magenta "unlinked" colour, so no manual colour-scheme toggle is needed.
+The demoted object is unhidden and left selected, so the result is visible even when the proxy is buried under other geometry.
 Use it when a mesh was linked to the wrong node, or to free a temporary geometry from the formal stratigraphy before joining or re-linking it. `Ctrl+Z` reverses the demotion; selecting several bound proxies demotes them all at once.

 ## Documentation